denten-books/plain-text/main.md

 forming curved three-dimensional tunnels or lines that resemble circuit boards.
-There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras--digital cameras, the very idea of which is meant to stand in stark contrast to "traditional film photography."
+There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras---digital cameras, the very idea of which is meant to stand in stark contrast to "traditional film photography."
 Few marketplace objects exhibit such a strong sense of the opposition between the digital and the analog as a consumer camera.
 These search pages also contain the outdated clichés of yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
-The preferred arrangement is in a torrential grid--the matrix--descending in the background, behind a generic humanoid form, also translucent.
+The preferred arrangement is in a torrential grid---the matrix---descending in the background, behind a generic humanoid form, also translucent.
 Or better yet: alphanumeric characters comprising a globe or a face.
 Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object